-A community policy of water conservation is crucial for lasting and meaningful change in the way we use water.
-It sets important norms for the residents and businesses and ensures safe and sustainable access.
-This starts with a comprehensive use plan with the local water supplier.
+A community policy of water conservation results in lasting and meaningful changes in water use.
+It sets water-use standards for residents and businesses, ensuring safe and sustainable water access.

 - Water use planning

 Minnesota law requires water suppliers to create a water supply plan for the community they serve.
-The benefits are increased capability to respond to drought, an initial plan for expansion, and ensured availability of the water sources.
+The benefits of completing a water supply plan include:

 The Twin Cities Metropolitan Area Master Water Supply Plan provides a planning framework for communities in the metro area.
-See the Master Plan and resources in the link below.
+See this Master Plan and resource link:

 - Water conservation planning